istio/cni/README.md

 #### Red Hat OpenShift Setup

-1. Run the DaemonSet container as privileged so that it has proper write permission in the host filesystem: Modify [istio-cni.yaml](deployments/kubernetes/install/manifests/istio-cni.yaml#L105) adding this section within the `install-cni` container:
+Add the following section into [istio-cni.yaml](deployments/kubernetes/install/helm/istio-cni/templates/istio-cni.yaml#L109) to run the `install-cni` DaemonSet container as privileged so that it has proper write permission in the host filesystem:

 ```yaml
 securityContext: